NorwegianVeterinaryInstitute/BioinfTraining/ResFinder.md

 Use the below code to execute ResFinder Abel.
 Dont need to mention BLAST location.
 Contact Jeevan if you have any issues.

+**The following code should be used inside a SLURM script We are preparing a full help page on how to run using SLURN script**

 ```
 conda activate ResFinder